Boiled Bacon Recipe

 I experimented with boiling bacon with as little as 2 Tablespoons of water and as much as ¾ of a cup.

-I found that the amount of water needed depends on how quickly the water evaporated.
+I found that the amount of water needed depends on how quickly the water evaporates.
 (Which depended on the heat temperature, pan size, etc).
-In short, I found that slightly covering the bacon worked well.
-Adding water or removing water as bacon is cooked was my favorite approach.
+In short, I found that slightly covering the bacon with water worked well.
+Adding water or removing water as the bacon is cooked was my favorite approach.

 Why Boiling Bacon Works